richbjhudson/richbjhudson.github.io/docs/_posts/2022-02-05-terraform_esa_outputs.markdown

 categories: Terraform
 ---
 # Context
 I have been working with terraform module [caf-enterprise-scale](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest) to deploy an Azure management group structure and a base set of Azure policies.
 I needed to extend the module functionality to include monitoring.
-A parent module was created that sourced the caf-enterprise-scale module and the child monitor module.
+A parent module was created that sourced the caf-enterprise-scale module and a child monitor module.

 As part of this process the child monitor module needed to reference resources created by the caf-enterprise-scale module e.g. the caf-enterprise-scale module creates an Azure policy set resource and then the child monitor module assigns the policy set resource.